JoeySoprano420/Forester/README.md

 ===========================================

-The **Forester Language** you've defined follows a minimalist, symbol-heavy, macro-extensible syntax designed to compile directly into NASM x64 assembly.
+The **Forester Language** I've defined follows a minimalist, symbol-heavy, macro-extensible syntax designed to compile directly into NASM x64 assembly.
 Based on the document, here's a summarized **language specification and mapping**, combining its syntax with its NASM translation table:

 ---